dialpad/dialtone/apps/dialtone-documentation/docs/design/spacing/index.md

 ## Key Takeaways

 - Use predefined tokens, they help maintain consistency and make it easier to update designs.
-- Keep sizes and spacing consistent: This ensures a polished look across all devices.
-- Maintain a balanced visual hierarchy by using the modular scale for font, sizes and spacing.
 - Consider the overall composition and whitespace to create well-proportioned layouts.
 - Ensure consistent spacing across various screen sizes and breakpoints.
+- Keep spacing consistent: This ensures a polished look across all devices.

 **🌟 Design Tip:** Optimize your workflow in Figma by setting the nudge amount to 4px or 8px.
 It's a small change that can make a big difference in ease of use!

 <script setup>
+import { ref } from 'vue';
 const tokenList = {
   'var(--dt-space-0)': { description: 'Default space between elements.' },
   'var(--dt-space-200)': { description: 'Horizontal stack Icon + Text, Vertical stack List group.' },